 Inclusionary Housing BMR Ownership Program Overview

-The San Francisco Mayor’s Office of Housing and Community Development Below Market Rate (“BMR”) Inclusionary Housing Program requires some developers to sell or rent 12% or more of units in new developments at a “below market rate” price that is affordable to lower or middle income households.
+The San Francisco Mayor’s Office of Housing and Community Development Below Market Rate (“BMR”) Inclusionary Housing Program requires some developers to sell or rent a certain percentage of units in new developments at a “below market rate” price that is affordable to lower or middle income households.
 The program is governed by Planning Code 415 and by the City and County of San Francisco Inclusionary Affordable Housing Program Monitoring and Procedures Manual 2013 (referred to as the” Procedures Manual”).
-The program is administered by the Mayor’s Office of Housing and Community Development (known as “MOHCD”) and currently includes approximately 900 ownership units.
+The program is administered by the Mayor’s Office of Housing and Community Development (known as “MOHCD”) and currently includes approximately 1200 ownership units.

 To be eligible to purchase a “BMR” unit, a household must meet specific income and first-time homeowner requirements as detailed in this overview.